Cybercrooks are using free Wi-Fi hotspots as an attack vector to target your data and privacy.

 Avast conducted a survey of our global users and more than 340,000 people responded.
-Half of PC users in the US (50%) connect via public WiFi, and worldwide, 46% use unsecured open WiFi.
+Half of PC users in the US (50%) connect via public Wi-Fi, and worldwide, 46% use unsecured open Wi-Fi.

 People are doing more than updating their Facebook status.
-Thirty-two percent in the US perform security-sensitive transactions such as shopping or online banking despite the risk of hackers accessing their credentials; worldwide it's even more at 36%.
+Thirty-two percent in the U.S. perform security-sensitive transactions such as shopping or online banking despite the risk of hackers accessing their credentials; worldwide it's even more at 36%.

-WiFi usage exposes users to increasing security risks
+Wi-Fi usage exposes users to increasing security risks

-The ease of connecting via a free HotSpot lulls users into a false sense of security, but WiFi networks are particularly vulnerable to exploitation.
+The ease of connecting via a free HotSpot lulls users into a false sense of security, but Wi-Fi networks are particularly vulnerable to exploitation.
 Man-in-the-Middle (MTM) attacks are all too common.
 In a MTM attack, a cybercrook intercepts data sent between two parties.
 That means the bad guy captures your data, like email addresses, passwords, and credit card numbers, before it reaches its destination.
 Once he’s got it, it can be decrypted and read, and then passed on to the highest bidder.

-AVAST has solved this problem with avast!
-SecureLine, which uses secure-socket layer (SSL) encryption and security keys/certificates to safeguard Internet communications on otherwise unsecured WiFi networks.
+Avast has solved this problem with Avast SecureLine, which uses secure-socket layer (SSL) encryption and security keys/certificates to safeguard Internet communications on otherwise unsecured Wi-Fi networks.

-“We’ve built SecureLine into avast! antivirus, both free and paid-for versions, so it’s basically a one-click activation to start using it,” said AVAST Chief Technology Officer Ondrej Vlcek.
+“We’ve built SecureLine into Avast antivirus, both free and paid-for versions, so it’s basically a one-click activation to start using it,” said Avast's Chief Technology Officer Ondrej Vlcek.
 “Our security researchers are constantly on the lookout for emerging threat vectors and we found that the number of threats coming from those unsecured public hotspots is now bigger than ever.
 So we went ahead and built a solution that is effectively able to shield our users from these dangers, with fully automated operation and minimal impact on their comfort.”

-How avast!
-SecureLine works
+How Avast SecureLine works

-avast!
-SecureLine is seamlessly integrated in all of AVAST’s free and premium products.
-When AVAST customers connect to unsecured WiFi, they receive a message that provides them with insight into the risks of using public and unsecured WiFi as well as the choice of a secure VPN connection via avast!
-SecureLine.
+Avast SecureLine is seamlessly integrated in all of Avast’s free and premium products.
+When Avast customers connect to unsecured Wi-Fi, they receive a message that provides them with insight into the risks of using public and unsecured Wi-Fi as well as the choice of a secure VPN connection via Avast SecureLine.
 Customers are then directed to the user interface where they can start the service, which can also be proactively activated by the customer at any time.